 Best Weightlifting Tips for Lowering Blood Pressure

-The best way to lower your blood pressure through weightlifting is to lift moderate weights at controlled speeds.
+The best way to lower your BP through weightlifting is to lift moderate weights at controlled speeds.
 But, don’t go too slow.
 Super slow lifting speeds can cause your blood pressure to elevate beyond where your body functions best.

 It’s also a good idea to rest a few minutes between sets.
-This helps keep your blood pressure balanced while you’re working out.
+This helps keep your BP balanced while you’re working out.